 Scott was born in Edinburgh, Scotland, before emigrating to Australia at age 5 with his parents and older brother.
 "Scott Neeson never imagined much of a future for himself.
 Growing up in a working-class neighborhood in Elizabeth, Australia, where his father worked for the Department of Defense and his mother as a cleaning lady."

 High School Dropout

 Foray Into Film

-Scott found work at a movie company, running projectors and delivering posters for a drive-in, and later working as an office and marketing assistant.
+Scott's position at the movie company eventually lead to work as an office and marketing assistant.
 Scott worked his way up the ladder, becoming the managing director of the distribution arm at Hoyts in 1987.

 Tinsel Town Comes Calling